ErikSzabo/Portfolio/README.md

 ## Worth mentioning

 On the website design, https://fireship.io, had a huge influence.
-I really like how that website looks, and they had an open source navigation, which I started to use.
+I really like how that website looks.

+@depreacted <br>
 The theme switcher at the top right corner is coming from https://logotar.schdesign.hu/.
 Check them out, they make really awesome design stuff.

 I only used these resources, beacuse this site mainly aims to show off what can I do with React right now, and not my CSS skills.